agathis-project/salix-arctica/README.md

 ## Design

-- Design goals and overall constraints and requirements:
+**Design goals and overall constraints and requirements:**
 - use devices with temperature range -40 to 85C or beyond; use of device variants manufactured for reduced temperature range such as 0-70C shall be limited to prototypes for functional development; product variants for lower temperature ranges shall be the exception and marked as such.

 - strong preference for the use of devices with full datasheet and support available free of NDAs.

 - root size excluding connectors; square with side less than 85mm

-  - the trunk connector needs to support speeds in higher than 5Gbps per differential line.
+- the trunk connector needs to support speeds higher than 5Gbps per differential line.

 - limit total system power to 13.5W.

-  - design turn-off capability for all interfaces that may not be used.
+- turn-off capability for all interfaces that may not be used.

 - optimize EMC with consistent margin against most stringent standards to allow operation in harshest electrical conditions.

 - capable to operate from Li-Ion 1-cell battery.

 - capable to operate from USB-OTG port power supply for development and field servicing purposes.

 - support operation from PoE (Power over Ethernet).

-  - capable of running a main stream Linux distribution.
+- capable to run a main stream Linux distribution.

 - include Trusted Platform and Crypto-Authentication hardware solutions.

 - provide hardware solution for host authentication when operating as device on USB-OTG port.

 ### Power management
 #### Power strategy

-- microcontroller and microprocessor to be programmed for lowest power consumption.
+- **the Gateway must be seen as a battery operated system with opportunistic access to other power sources.** This perspective helps to design a power efficient gateway with extendend availability.

-- turn off all unused features.
+- uC and uP must be programmed for lowest power consumption; such us turn off the christmas lights - nobody is watching anyway.
 - VSYS and VSB3P3 rails are always on; use with care; pay attention to all bias and leakage currents.

-- power states:
+- hardware power states:
   - **power-down**
 	- VSB3P3 below minimum level to safely operate the uC.

   - **stand-by:**
     - VSB3P3 is at a safe operating level.
-    - uC - watching its internal real time clock and runk interface for a wake-up/interrupt event.
+    - uC - watching its internal real time clock and trunk interface for a wake-up/interrupt event.
 	- V3P3, V1P8 and VCORE regulators are turned off (uP and its external interfaces are powered down).